Saunved/next-mark/content/about.md

 I am  sure I had written other poems before, but this one dealt with mortality (a concept I was baffled by, and also delusionally convinced that I would never have to face).
 It was called *"A mortal's end"*, and it dealt with the fact that death was a necessary part of being alive.

-I have, since then, written a lot of poems.
-I think they were mature for my age - but looking back, not many have survived the test of time.
-It is a wonderful feeling though - to have a poem just "appear", and having the words just flow.
+I have, since then, written a lot of [poems](/poems).
+I think they help me express my most pressing thoughts properly.

 I write short stories these days, as well as articles based on life experiences.
 Deliberate writing is difficult, but ultimately, very rewarding.